puzzle/ansible-rancher/roles/keepalived/README.md

 Requirements
 ------------

-Only uses python and ansible.
+- Only uses python and ansible.
+- The keepalived daemonset pods only come up when the host port 80 becomes reachable (≃ an ingress controller is running)

 Role Variables